Slind0/The_V_-S-_Collection/pages/about.md

 - Items consist of metadata to ensure findability
 - Our collection showcases various digital formats

-The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).
+The template repository features objects from the University of Pretoria

-For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!